Plumas Audubon Society

 Picture

 Grebes build floating nests connected to emergent or submerged vegetation.
 These nests can be vulnerable, but are a compromise in adaptation.
-The nests can be stranded on dry land as water levels decline through the summer, especially on those lakes managed for power production or down stream rights.
+The nests can be stranded on dry land as water levels decline through the summer, especially on lakes managed for power production or downstream rights.

 Young